vanbroup/documents/output/CS.md

 ### 4.10.1 Operational characteristics

-Revocation entries on a CRL or OCSP Response MUST NOT be removed until after the Expiry Date of the revoked Certificate.

-### 4.10.1 Operational characteristics

 Revocation entries on an OCSP response MUST remain for the same amount of time as for the CRL entries, as described in [Section 7.2](#72-CRL-profile ).

-### 4.10.2 Service availability

-The CA SHALL operate and maintain its CRL and optional OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.

-The CA SHALL maintain an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.

-The CA SHALL maintain a continuous 24x7 ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.

 ### 4.10.2 Service availability